NyxelTech/Nyxel-MD/README.md

-# WhatsApp Bot
+# Nyxel-MD

 ![Bot Logo](https://files.catbox.moe/lk6ujc.webp)

-This is a powerful and multipurpose WhatsApp bot created by **[Creator Name]**.
+This is a powerful and multipurpose WhatsApp bot created by **Vesper**.
 Developed using **Node.js** and the **Baileys** library, it provides a seamless and efficient WhatsApp automation experience.
 Packed with features for automation, entertainment, productivity, and more, this bot is your go-to WhatsApp companion.

 ## Features